Evan-KR/iOS-Portfolio/README.md

 * Adding a story with interactive elements based upon the gameplay

 ## MISC Accomlishments
 Outside of computer science I have had a passion for music and art.
 Below are a few examples of songs I have worked on in the past.
 Though they aren't complete, I am still proud of how they turned out.
+(Please note, visuals are not mine)

 **WINTER 2019 - SPRING 2020**